 Marsh has taken the stage at iconic venues such as The Bitter End, Rockwood Music Hall, Bowery Electric, NYC City Winery, World Cafe Live, Trocadero, and Hard Rock Cafe.
-From Buffalo, NY to Austin, TX, Marsh has appeared as a spotlight performer at music festivals like RedGorilla Music Festival, Richmond International Film and Music Festival, Outlaw Roadshow, Adam Duritz's Apartment Series, Jersey Shore Music Festival, and the Beta HiFi Emerging Music Fest.
+From Buffalo, NY to Austin, TX, Marsh has appeared as a spotlight performer at music festivals like the Bethlehem MusikFest, RedGorilla Music Festival, Richmond International Film and Music Festival, Outlaw Roadshow, Adam Duritz's Apartment Series, Jersey Shore Music Festival, and the Beta HiFi Emerging Music Fest.

 Dear Love featured as the closing track on Marsh’s 2016 EP, Veracity.
 For Marsh, Veracity bridged together her indie songwriter roots with electro-pop dynamics.
 In 2017, she found herself at a nostalgic crossroads with Revival, writing songs that would feature the stripped back sentiments of her early songwriting days.
 Structured around Marsh’s innate sense of storytelling, there’s a constant bittersweet drive connecting each song on Revival.

-Marsh’s new EP Silhouettes explores the extreme highs and lows of life.
+Marsh’s latest EP Silhouettes explores the extreme highs and lows of life.
 From discovering love, to experiencing some of the worst the world has to offer, Marsh draws from her personal experiences and gives us her fresh take.
 “Sometimes life gives you a sharp turn in the road.
 How you handle that turn can tell you a lot about who you are.”